 With my son, I believe his essence is rooted in his genetic uniqueness.
 I truly believe that having an extra X chromosome gives him some real challenges but he continually faces these challenges with great resilience.
 He learned to recognize the impact of XXY and to use the attributes associated with the variance to his benefit.

-Upon diagnoses, the Endocrinologist informed me ‘Testosterone would make me a man and bring meaning to my life” naturally I jumped at the opportunity as all I had ever wanted was to fit in and I knew it was not something I had ever experienced to that point.
-Being told I was sterile did not faze me in the slightest, not least because I still felt like a child myself albeit a 37-year-old one, and thus felt incapable of looking after another when I could barely look after myself.
-Without any counselling to gauge if Testosterone injections were right for me, they were initiated at 200mg every fortnight and within a matter of months, I had begun to feel very uncomfortable about what the Endocrinologist had said.
-In place of “meaning” my phallus had overtaken my brain and the thoughts of sex and masturbation were constant consuming my every waking moment, my thoughts on sexuality firmly centred on me being a woman in a heterosexual relationship, I was for all intent and purposes, losing my mind.
+When I was diagnosed, the Endocrinologist informed me ‘Testosterone would make me a man and bring meaning to my life” naturally I jumped at the opportunity as all I had ever wanted was to fit in and I knew it was not something I had ever experienced to that point.
+Being told I was sterile did not faze me in the slightest, not least because I still felt like a child myself albeit a 37-year-old one, and thus felt incapable of looking after a child when I was already struggling to look after myself.
+Without any counselling to gauge if Testosterone injections were right for me, they were initiated at 200mg every fortnight and within a matter of months, I had begun to feel very uncomfortable about what I was becoming.
+In place of “meaning” my phallus had overtaken my brain and the thoughts of sex and masturbation were constant consuming my every waking moment, my thoughts on sexuality firmly centred on me being a woman in a heterosexual relationship, I felt as though I was losing my mind.

 I had always been a sickly child, suffering more than my fair share of childhood ailments: asthma, chest infections and flu.
 Other kids called me a “weaky” because I was skinny and hopeless at sport.
 I hated rough-and-tumble boys’ games and preferred knitting, but I had no idea my feminine leanings were down to genetics.